yeldiRium/redux-combine-getters/README.md

 Redux' `combineReducers` is a wonderful tool for breaking a store into multiple smaller stores.
 This makes the whole store much more testable.
-If you're like me and also write getters for your sub-stores to make accessing the data easier, maintining said getters can become tedious at some point.
+If you're like me and write getters for your sub-stores to make accessing the data easier, maintining said getters can become tedious at some point.
 The reducers don't know about their place in the store, since they are encapsulated components.
 However, the getters have to query the store across all layers.
 That is tight